-529 Plan Share Class Initiative Bookmark has been added
+529 Plan Share Class Initiative has been saved

 529 Plan Share Class Initiative

 FINRA launched the 529 Plan Share Class Initiative to promote compliance with the rules governing 529 plan recommendations and promptly address potential supervisory and suitability violations.

 March 18, 2019 | Financial services